Rules of Origin for UK Exporters: What They Are and Why They Matter

 Under the TCA, goods that originate in the UK are entitled to 0% import duty when entering the EU, and goods that originate in the EU are entitled to 0% when entering the UK.
 But "originating in the UK" has a specific legal meaning — it doesn't simply mean "shipped from the UK."
 Goods made in China, stored in a UK warehouse, and exported to France are not UK-originating.
 Goods manufactured in the UK using some imported components may or may not be UK-originating, depending on the specific product rules.

 If your EU buyer claims TCA preference at their customs border without valid evidence of UK origin, and the EU customs authority later investigates, the duty will be collected retrospectively — from your buyer.
-Your buyer will then look to you for the evidence you certified in your supplier's declaration.
+Your buyer will then look to you for the evidence behind the statement on origin you made out.
 If you can't provide it, or if it turns out the goods didn't genuinely originate in the UK, you face a civil claim and potential fraud exposure.

 The Two Core Tests: Wholly Obtained and Sufficiently Processed